ScottFeichter/node-essentials-scott/assignments/assignment3-middleware.md

 4. You test with Postman to make sure all of this works.

+There is a TDD test for this lesson.
+Run `npm run tdd assignment3a`

-For the rest of this assignment, you'll set your app aside for a moment, and learn some debugging skills.git s
+For the rest of this assignment, you'll set your app aside for a moment, and learn some debugging skills.

 ## **Task 2: Debugging Middleware**